 In the event that a guest or staff member registers a temperature of 37.5 C or above, the procedures described in section 9, below, must be followed immediately.

-Lappet Faced Safaris is committed to providing comprehensive training for its entire staff in respect of COVID-19, its effects and the measures necessary to detect it prevent its spread and deal with it whenever it arises.
-Lappet Faced Safaris is also committed to provide further training, as and when necessary, as the COVID-19 situation develops and evolves.
-Additional, specific training may be required for certain staff depending on the type of work they perform or the locations in which they work, but the following general areas of COVID-19 training are appropriate to all Lappet Faced Safaris staff:
+Mikkwild Safari is committed to providing comprehensive training for its entire staff in respect of COVID-19, its effects, and the measures necessary to detect it prevent its spread and deal with it whenever it arises.
+Mikkwild Safari is also committed to providing further training, as and when necessary, as the COVID-19 situation develops and evolves.
+Additional, specific training may be required for certain staff depending on the type of work they perform or the locations in which they work, but the following general areas of COVID-19 training are appropriate to all Mikkwild Safari staff:

 - How the virus is spread and how to minimize the risks of it doing so